 The IoT is Reality in Industrial Applications

-By Bob Karschnia, and VP Wireless,
+By Bob Karschnia, VP Wireless, Emerson Process Management

 The Internet of Things (IoT), sometimes referred to in the industrial sector as the Industrial IOT(IIOT), is much further advanced than in the commercial realm.
 The main reason is the prevalence of the IoT foundation in the industry, namely connected sensors, which are the “things” in the IoT.
 Without these connected sensors, there can be no IoT, which is why many commercial IoT discussions focus on future applications, instead of the here-and-now found in the industrial world.